 Community supported agriculture, or CSA, brings the community and farmers together to share in a mutually beneficial and committed relationship.

 Local Harvest CSA started in 2003 as the first cooperative CSA in New Hampshire.
-Nearly 15 years later, we're still here and growing for you.
+Over 15 years later, we're still here and growing for you.
 Local Harvest is a produce subscription service that provides you with a weekly supply of organic, high-quality, locally grown, great tasting, and seasonally fresh food at an affordable price.
 Members purchase a share at the beginning of the season, which gives local farmers important early support for seeds, farm supplies, and labor before consistent markets have started.

 Our organic cooperative CSA allows each farm to grow a variety of produce and provide a diverse yet consistent selection of organic produce to our CSA members.
 As the growing season progresses, you will see changes to the selection and variety of produce in your share.
 We strive to provide you a balanced mix of new-to-you as well as tried-and-true favorite vegetables and fruits.